wp-plugins/customericare-livechat/readme.txt

 = How do I start? =

 After you install the plugin and create an account you simply log on to app.customericare.com.
-Then you can monitor your website’s visitors and chat with them!
+You can then monitor your website’s visitors and chat with them!

 = How many agents can I have? =

 You can add as many agents as you want.
+You will only pay for the « seats » or the number of agents that can log in at the same time.

 = Can I change the color of the chat box? =

 Sure you can.
-Log on to the Settings in your app.customericare.com and choose colors that fit your wordpress website.
+Log on to the Settings in your app.customericare.com and choose colors that fit your WordPress website.

 = Do I have to use programming to install this live chat plugin? =